PotHix/pothix.github.com/content/post/stats-mar-2018.md

 What I can take from this chart:

-* I had more meetings than usual but not too bad
+* I had more meetings than usual but it's not too bad
 * Shallow work is still 55% (better than 64% from February)
 * The Shallow work task (the most generic I have) is still the big black box.
 I'm trying to not split the tracking too much or it will